 The financial aid available to you for study abroad depends upon the type of program in which you participate:

 - Students studying abroad for one quarter or one semester will be charged the following:

 - DU technology fee (charged per quarter if your program overlaps two DU quarters)

 - Students who study abroad for an entire academic year will be charged DU tuition, housing*, meals* and the DU technology fee for three quarters.

 *If your study abroad program includes housing, you will be charged for DU housing.
 If your study abroad program includes meals, you will be charged for DU meals.

 **Study abroad application fees and Study abroad program fees (if applicable) are covered for students who qualify as Cherrington Global Scholars.

-How and when will my financial aid be disbursed?
+How and when will I receive my financial aid?